overhide/pay2my.app/howto/README.md

 The main flow is shown with the green boxes and arrows.
 It comprises two main steps that use the various subsystems abstracted by our Web components:

 - the "authentication" step (lower left) stems from requiring a "signature" for whatever secret token is being used to login
-- the "authorization" step (upper right) stems from adding and checking for payment transactions on public ledgers
+- the "authorization" step (upper right) stems from adding and checking for payment transactions on ledgers